 Annual Floodplain Notification.
-Each year, in March, the City notifies all homeowners and residents living in a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their residences and families, including the purchase of flood insurance.
+Each year, in March, the City of Tulsa notifies all property owners and occupants within a 100-year floodplain that their properties are subject to flooding and informs them of what steps they can take to protect their buildings, contents and employees, including the purchase of flood insurance.

 Annual Repetitive Loss Area Notification.
-Residents in Repetitive Loss Area #19 are notified annually that their homes are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.
+Property owners and occupants in Repetitive Loss Area #36 are notified annually that their structures are located in a Repetitive Loss Area, and are potentially subject to flood damage from storm sewer backup, street flooding and overland flow.

 Property Owners/Residents Notification.
-Property owners and residents/occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.
+Property owners and occupants were advised of the Repetitive Loss Area study and analysis by letter, were sent a questionnaire soliciting information and input, and asked to contact the City for more information or a copy of the completed RLA Plan.